-- 1. a brief history of the institution - 2. official mandate/mission statement and specific educational objectives
+- 1. a brief history of the institution

+- 2. official mandate/mission statement and specific educational objectives

 - 3. statement of educational philosophy

 - 4. relevant constitutional statements

-- 5. academic freedom and academic honesty policies, procedures and practices as they pertain to faculty and students
+- 5. academic freedom policies, procedures, and practices as they pertain to faculty and students - 6. academic integrity policies, procedures, and practices